Brianspha/ipme/README.md

 ## Overview

-IPME is a (DApp) that integrates the Story Protocol for managing and licensing intellectual properties with the Sign Protocol for attesting to the authenticity and terms of these transactions.
-This integration ensures a secure, transparent, and efficient system for IP creators and users.
+IPME is a (DApp) that integrates the Story Protocol for managing and licensing intellectual properties with the Sign Protocol for attesting to the authenticity of the Licensing terms.

 ## Components